3D Interpolation in Excel: 4 Easy Methods

 x1 = xValues(i + 1, 1)

-Finding the Interval for Y: Similarly, the code uses another loop to find the interval where inputY falls between yValues(j, 1) and yValues(j+1, 1).
+Finding the Interval for Y: The code uses another loop to find the interval where inputY falls between yValues(j, 1) and yValues(j+1, 1).
 It iterates over the array yValues and compares inputY with each element until it finds the interval where inputY lies.
-It then stores the index j representing the lower bound of the interval.
+It stores the index j representing the lower bound of the interval.
 If inputY is greater than or equal to the last element of yValues, we set j to ny – 1.

 y0 = yValues(j, 1)